Music Library & Sound Recordings Archives

 Oxford Music Online

-Oxford Music Online is a portal that provides access to four music reference sources: Grove Music Online , The Encyclopedia of Popular Music , The Oxford Dictionary of Music , and The Oxford Companion to Music .
+Oxford Music Online is a portal that provides access to four music reference sources: Grove Music Online, The Encyclopedia of Popular Music, The Oxford Dictionary of Music, and The Oxford Companion to Music.
 All four resources can be searched simultaneously.
-Grove Music Online contains the complete text of the New Grove Dictionary of Music and Musicians, 2nd Edition (2001), The New Grove Dictionary of Opera (1992), and The New Grove Dictionary of Jazz, 2nd Edition (2001), as well as regular updates to those publications.
+Oxford Music Online contains the complete text of the New Grove Dictionary of Music and Musicians, 2nd Edition (2001), The New Grove Dictionary of Opera (1992), and The New Grove Dictionary of Jazz, 2nd Edition (2001), as well as regular updates to those publications.
 With over 50,000 articles, it is the largest English-language music reference source.
 The Oxford Dictionary of Music (2006) has content geared toward undergraduates and general users, while The Oxford Companion to Music is a more comprehensive reference work with over 8,000 entries on composers, performers and musical works and genres.
 The Encyclopedia of Popular Music contains authoritative biographies of rock, pop and jazz artists as well as articles on a variety of popular genres, and covers popular music from 1900 to the present.
+All sources include bibliographies and can be useful starting points for further research.

 IPA Source: IPA Transcriptions and Literal Transcriptions of Songs and Arias

-IPA Source includes over 4,500 texts, including over 750 arias.
+IPA Source includes over 4,500 texts to songs, including over 750 arias.
 Users may search by composer, poet, or title, or search specifically by opera aria or Latin text.
 The database also includes tools to help with diction and sound recordings of texts in Latin, Italian, German and French intended for pronunciation help for the singer.

 Rock and Roll, Counterculture, Peace and Protest: Popular Culture in Britain and America, 1950-1975